Barrett will complicate John Roberts' goal of keeping the Supreme Court out of politics - Local News 8

 “We speak for the Constitution,” Roberts said 10 days after the Senate confirmed Justice Brett Kavanaugh.
 “We do not serve one party or one interest.
 We serve one nation.”

-With the confirmation of Amy Coney Barrett expected on Monday, Roberts will have a tougher case to make — under thornier circumstances tied immediately to the presidential election and the Affordable Care Act.
+With Monday’s confirmation of Amy Coney Barrett, Roberts will have a tougher case to make — under thornier circumstances tied immediately to the presidential election and the Affordable Care Act.

 Barrett’s appointment, hurried through by President Donald Trump and Senate Republicans after last month’s death of liberal Justice Ruth Bader Ginsburg, will give conservatives a new 6-3 dominance.
 Yet, Barrett, based on her record, could have even sharper consequences for the law in America.
 She represents a departure from Ginsburg, of course, but her narrow “originalist” approach to constitutional rights also separates her from Roberts, a 2005 appointee of President George W. Bush.

-Note: This story has been updated with Barrett’s confirmation to the court.